Brian-Pho/Textbook-Notes/content/pages/about/index.md

 ### How do I contact you?

-You can contact me through my [main website](https://brianpho.com/HTML/contact.html) which has links to my email and social media.
+You can contact me on my [personal website](https://brianpho.com/HTML/contact.html).

 ## My Favorite Quotes